SalmanZach/WidgetsLikeGoolePlay/README.md

         android:layout_height="match_parent"/>

- Then set a View model witch implements ViewModel Interface from Base to widget.
+ Then set a View model which implements ViewModel Interface from Base to widget.

        carousalWidget.buildWidget(viewModel);